PerryPlooij/RailNL/Code/Classes/README.md

 # Classes
 The files in this folder contain classes that were used in all methods.
-A detailed description about these files are written below.
+A description about these files are written below.

-#### load.py
+#### load
-This file interacts with the files from the Attachment folder.
+The file 'load.py' uses files from the Attachment folder.
 It contains diffent methods that import the information from these attachment files.
-The information is about the stations and their coordinates, connections between stations and connection times.
+The information is about train stations and their coordinates, connections between stations and connection times.

-#### quality.py
+#### quality
-This file is used to calculate the quality of a train lining system.
+The file 'quality.py' is used to calculate the quality of a train lining system.

-#### solution.py
+#### solution
-This file interacts with a given solution.
-The visualisation method creates a map of the Netherlands with the lining system and all its pathways.
+The file 'solution.py' handles a given solution with the visualisation method and the export method.
+The visualisation method creates and displays a map of the Netherlands with the lining system and all its pathways.
 The export method exports the solution to a csv file.